English

 Being respectful - responding sensitively to the work of others and being able to question or challenge the ideas of others

-Being aspirational – Creating high quality writing with a purpose and for real audiences
+Being aspirational – creating high quality writing with a purpose and for real audiences

 Being caring – recognising the significance of writing in caring for ourselves by expressing feelings

-Having integrity – understanding the importance of writing own ideas and crediting authors when their work is referenced.
+Having integrity – understanding the importance of writing our own ideas and crediting authors when their work is referenced.

 Scope and sequence

 Whilst the skills required in the writing process are specific and taught explicitly, writing ability develops as the result of experiences comprising speaking, listening, reading and writing.
-There is considerable overlap in these aspects of the English programme, further enhanced by oracy and visual language activities.
+There is considerable overlap in these aspects of the English programme, which is further enhanced by oracy and visual language activities.

 The Opossum English Writing curriculum fulfils the requirements of the National curriculum.